 In most cases, you have to include yourself in your company’s workers’ comp insurance plan.
 The exceptions are if:

 If any of those situations apply, you can still opt to participate in your firm’s workers’ comp policy.
-This is usually a wise decision since your health insurance provider could deny a claim for an injury that's related to your work, leaving you with expensive medical bills.
+This is usually a wise decision since your health insurance provider could deny a claim for an injury related to your work, leaving you with expensive medical bills.

 The average cost of workers’ compensation in Mississippi is $95 per month.